effymariesmith/wordpresssitetest/_pages/contribute.md

 The first page to display is set to 1, the next set to 1o, the next 20 and so on.
 If you want your page to display between page 1 and page 2 set your page number to 5.
 If you want to add your page to the end of the list, count how many pages are already created, for example, if there are 10 pages already created, then make your page 110.
 <h3></h3>
 <h3>Creating your own page template for a new tutorial series</h3>
 Have you written your own tutorial series or have an idea for a new section on the site.
 You can create your own page template by following the steps below.
+Before doing this make sure your tutorial would not fit nicely into a pre-existing tutorial series, if it does, at it to the tutorial series by following the steps above.
+<h4>Getting started</h4>
 Navigate to the correct folder, /xamppfiles/apps/wordpress/htdocs/wp-content/themes/sydney-child/page-templates

 Duplicate page_Your_Tutorial_Name_tutorial_series.php to get you started.